Drug Discovery

 Award Winner Notification

 Drug discovery involves the innovative application and integration of multiple scientific disciplines to create efficacious, safe, and differentiated treatment options for patients.
-The PhRMA Foundation seeks to fund novel early-stage, drug discovery research with a clear potential for translation to humans.
-Proposals should focus on biological validation of potential drug targets, such as molecular targets, targetable pathways, or targetable systems.
+The PhRMA Foundation seeks to fund novel, early-stage, drug discovery research with a clear potential for translation to humans.

 Research areas could include, but are not limited to:

-Proposals that involve AI approaches (i.e., data-driven ML/DL) should clearly document and reference the methodology, explain the data curation process (sources, quality, quantity), and discuss the wet lab validation process.
-Expected pitfalls and alternative strategies should be described as well.
+All proposals must clearly state a therapeutically relevant hypothesis.
+Computational approaches must include a clear and feasible plan for translational validation to human-relevant systems.
+Proposals that involve AI approaches (i.e., data-driven ML/DL) must clearly document and reference the methodology, explain the data curation process (sources, quality, quantity), and detail the validation process.

-- Applicants (U.S. and non-U.S. citizens) must be full-time, promotion-eligible, research-intensive faculty at a PhD and/or MS degree-granting accredited U.S. university by the time of award activation.
-(Awards may be activated between January 1, 2026, and August 1, 2026.)
+- Applicants (U.S. and non-U.S. citizens) must be full-time, promotion-eligible, research-intensive faculty at a PhD and/or MS degree-granting accredited U.S. university by the time of LOI submission.

-- You are not eligible if your faculty status began before January 1, 2023.
+- Applicants are ineligible if their faculty status began before January 1, 2025.

 - Applicants must be eligible to apply for independent external research funding by their university.

-- The PhRMA Foundation Faculty Starter Grant in Drug Discovery provides funding of $100,000 for one year.
+- The PhRMA Foundation Faculty Starter Grant in Drug Discovery provides funding of $100,000 of project support for one year.

 - Funds must be used to conduct the proposed research.
 Funds may not be used for salary support of the awardee, fringe benefits, or indirect costs.

-- Funds may be budgeted to include the support of a technician, graduate student, or postdoctoral fellow at an hourly rate.
-The funds may not be used to provide tuition, fringe benefits, or indirect costs for said personnel.
-Said personnel may not be an active award recipient of the PhRMA Foundation.
+- Funds may be budgeted to include the support of a technician, graduate student, or postdoctoral fellow.
+The funds may not be used to provide tuition, fringe benefits, or indirect costs for personnel.
+Budgeted personnel may not be an active award recipient of the PhRMA Foundation.

-- Funds may be used to purchase equipment and/or data to support the research efforts.
+- Funds may be used to purchase equipment and/or data to support the research.

-- If you are offered a PhRMA Foundation award, the Foundation will reconfirm your external grant support.
-Should you receive additional funding in excess of $150,000 in annual direct costs, the PhRMA Foundation award will be withdrawn.
+- If you are offered a PhRMA Foundation award, the Foundation will reconfirm your financial support.
+Should you receive external funding in excess of $250,000 in annual direct costs, the PhRMA Foundation award will be withdrawn.

 - A final progress report and financial report will be required within 60 days of the grant’s conclusion.